Luci07Devil/Leetcode_Practice/BinarySearch.md

 > Given an unsorted array Arr[] of N integers and an integer X, find ceil of X in Arr[0..N-1].
 > Ceil of X is the smallest element which is greater than or equal to X.
 > Ceil of X doesn’t exist if X is greater than greatest element of Arr[].

+###### KEY NOTES:
+    * The lower bound algorithm finds the first or the smallest index in a sorted array where the value at that index is greater than or equal to a given key i.e. x.
+    * The lower bound is the smallest index, ind, where arr[ind] >= x.
+But if any such index is not found, the lower bound algorithm returns n i.e. size of the given array.

 ###### Example 1:
     Input: N = 8, X = 7 Arr[] = {5, 6, 8, 9, 6, 5, 5, 6}